Skip to main content

 Override captions or settings per file

 Select each file in the upload dock to open its settings panel.
-Here you can write a caption that applies only to that clip, pick a different thumbnail, or adjust platform-specific settings.
-Files without overrides inherit the baseline caption.
+Here you can write a caption that applies only to that clip and adjust platform-specific settings.

 6

-Select Publish now to send all jobs immediately, or click Schedule to set a time.
-You can set a single scheduled time that applies to all files, or open each file’s settings panel to assign individual schedule times so your clips go out at different moments.
+Select Publish now to send the selected file immediately, or click Schedule to set a time.
+You can assign individual schedule times so your clips go out at different moments.

 Bulk scheduling multiple clips